clMathLibraries/clFFT/README.md

 ## What's New

+-   Support for power-of-7 size transforms
+-   Pre-callback feature that enables custom pre-processing of input data directly by the library with user callback function
+-   Support for 1D large size transforms with no extra memory allocation requirement for certain sizes
 -   Significant uplift of 1D complex transform performance
 -   Significant uplift of 1D real transform performance for power-of-2 sizes
 -   1D large size limit relaxation for complex transforms